GabyC0/Methods/README.md

 <h1>match()</h1>
 <h3>Description of method:</h3>
-- Tests whether all elements in the array pass the test implemented by the provided function.
-It returns a Boolean value)
+- Searches a string for a match against a regular expression, and returns the matches, as an Array object.
 <h3>How it works:</h3>
+The method retrieves the result by matching a string against the regular expression to return a new array.
 <h3>Syntax:</h3>

 ```
+string.match(regexp)
 ```

 <h3>Time Complexity:</h3>